Common Questions About Medical Interviews & MMIs

 Why are medical interviews used to select students for entry into medicine?

-Medical interviews form one of three major criteria used by most universities to select students into medicine (the other two being UCAT and performance at secondary school).
+Medical interviews form one of three major criteria used by most universities to select students into medicine (the other two being UCAT and academic performance).
 Aside from personal statements, medical interviews are the only way that universities can assess your non-academic (non-cognitive) personal qualities.

 How important are medical interviews?

 Medical interviews are a critical, yet often underestimated part of the medical admissions process.
-At some universities, they are as important, or even more important than UCAT and secondary school performance in determining entry into medicine.
-They may be weighted at 1/3 of the admissions criteria.
-Some universities even use interviews as the sole criterion in determining entry into medicine, once a threshold UCAT and secondary school performance has been reached.
-Be under no illusions – medical interviews are vitally important!
+At almost all UK universities, interviews are used as the sole criterion in determining entry into medicine, once a threshold UCAT and academic performance has been reached.

 Do I need to prepare for my medical interview?